uliska/scheme-book/scheme/expressions.md

 It feels natural that `string-append` concatenates all of its “arguments”, but as said we are talking of applying the procedure to all remaining list elements.
-In order to get a deeper understanding we can look at more examples:
+In order to get a deeper understanding we can look at an example that is more different from what we are used to:

 ```
 guile> (/ 100 2 2 5)